okta/okta-mobile-kotlin/README.md

         // TODO: Display an error to the user.
     }
     is OidcClientResult.Success -> {
-      credential.storeToken(token = result.result)
+      credential = CredentialBootstrap.setDefaultCredential(token = result.result)
-      // The credential instance now has a token!
+      // The credential instance is now initialized!
 You can use the `Credential` to make calls to OAuth endpoints, or to sign requests!
     }
 }
 ```